-broadly, the time pattern of the estimated aggregate volatilities shares similar characteristics across both G7 and G17 countries.
-These results suggest that our novel findings on international volatility comovements are quite general, as they apply to a large international cross-section.
+Consistent with the unconditional evidence in table 1, G17 countries have a larger average volatility level relative to the G7 group.
+In both country groups, our conditional estimates are subject to substantial and persistent fluctuations over time.
+More broadly, the time pattern of the estimated aggregate volatilities shares similar characteristics across G7 and G17 countries.
+These results suggest that our novel findings on international volatility comovements are quite general, as they apply to a large international cross section.

 Volatilities: comovements.
-Uncertainty shocks appear to be modestly correlated across countries.
-This statement applies to both consumption and output.
-In Table 1, we formally quantify this statement by reporting volatility correlations within and across countries.
-We find that the correlation structure of the volatilities mimics the one of the levels.
+Uncertainty shocks appear to be modestly correlated across countries for both consumption and output.
+In table 1, we formally quantify this statement by reporting volatility correlations within and across countries.
+We find that the correlation structure of the volatilities mimics that of the levels.

-Specifically, the cross-country correlation of endowments' volatilities is about 0.30, a number close to the cross-country correlation of the levels of the growth rates.

-The cross-country correlation of consumption volatility is slightly higher than that of output volatility, once again consistently with that observed for the growth rates of the levels.
-Within each country, in contrast, the volatilities of consumption and output co-move strongly with each other.
-Their correlation is 0.70, a figure similar to the one of consumption and output growth rates.
+Specifically, the cross-country correlation of endowment volatilities is about 0.30, a number close to the cross-country correlation of the levels of the growth rates.
+The cross-country correlation of consumption volatility is slightly higher than that of output volatility, once again consistent with that observed for the growth rates of the levels.
+Within each country, in contrast, the volatilities of consumption and output comove strongly with each other.
+Their correlation is 0.70, a figure similar to that of the consumption and output growth rates.